jimtesson/Facet_36Cl_CREp/README.md

 Using **ModelFacet** requires Matlab (version >=2016), and an .xls file editor.

-# How to start an inversion
+# How to run an inversion ?

 ## Data and site parameters

 The samples data (chemistry and geographical information) and the parameters describing the site, must be provided by the user in the excel sheet named "**DATA_IN.xlsx**", localized in the "*Input*" folder.
-The excel file is composed of two sheet.
-The sheet *Sample* allow the user to provide the chemistry analysis of each sample, including <sup>36</sup>Cl concentration, major and traces, and the localization information.
-The geometry of the facet has to be provided in the sheet *Parameters*.
+The sheet *Parameters* is common to all sites, and describes the geometry of each site, the model and inversion parameters.
+The name of each site must be provided in this sheet.
+The chemistry of the samples must be given for each site in a sheet.
+Each sheet must be called by the name of the site *NameOfTheSite*.
+This name must corresponds to the site name in the *Parameters* site.
+It allows the user to provide the chemistry analysis of each sample for a site, including <sup>36</sup>Cl concentration, major and traces, and the localization information.

 ## Parameters for the modeling and the Inversion

 The parameters used for the modeling of <sup>36</sup>Cl concentrations, and the inversion of the data are summurized in the sheet *Parameters* of the file  "**DATA_IN.xlsx**".

+### Parameters of each site
+- number of site : **must be the altitude of the post-glacial scarp top**
+- name of the site : **must corresponds to the name of the sheet describing the chemistry of the site**
+- Altitude of the site (m)
+- Colluvial wedge slope (°)
+- Fault-plane dip (°)
+- Slope of the facet (°)
+- Colluvial wedge density (g/cm2)

 ### Modeling parameters
 - Lambda_f_e : effective fast neutron attenuation coefficient